aramis-lab/clinicadl/docs/Predict.md

-# `clinicadl predict` - Inference using pretrained models
+# `predict` - Inference using pretrained models

 This functionality performs individual prediction and metrics computation on a set of data using models trained with [`clinicadl train`](./Train/Introduction.md) or [`clinicadl random-search generate`](./RandomSearch.md) tasks.
-It can also use any pretrained models if they are structured like a [MAPS](./MAPS.md).
+It can also use any pretrained models if they are structured like a [MAPS](./Introduction.md).

 !!! warning
     For `patch`, `roi` and `slice` models, the predictions of the models on the